Cells in Coxeter groups I: Conjectures

-\begin{proof} By \cite{L2}, Conjectures~\ref{conj_a} and \ref{conj_pos} imply that each right cell of $W$ contains a uniquely defined distinguished involution.
+\begin{proof} By \cite[Theorem 1.10]{L2}, Hypothesis~\ref{conj_a} and Conjecture~\ref{conj_pos} imply that each right cell of $W$ contains a uniquely defined distinguished involution.
+(In his paper Lusztig is primarily interested in affine Weyl groups, which is also emphasized by the title the paper, but in the proofs he uses only positivity and boundedness properties, both of which follow from our assumptions.)
 To prove assertions (1) and (2) we thus need to show that for any $w\in W$ we can find a sequence as in $(2)$ such that $x_0 = w$ and $x_n = d$ where $d = d(w)$ satisfies the conditions of Conjecture~\ref{conj1}.